Skip to main content

 Map your own communication style

-Take the 5-minute Communication DNA survey.
-Anyone messaging you can then use Empatalk to phrase it in your style automatically — the inverse of what this page does.
+Take the Communication DNA survey — it's under 5 minutes.
+Anyone messaging you can then use Empatalk to phrase it in your style automatically, the inverse of what this page does.

 Take the survey